-The Central Arizona Writing Project (CAWP) will be accepting applications starting in January for the 2019 Invitational Summer Institute (ISI).
-This important professional development opportunity will take place from June 3 to June 14, Monday-Friday, from 9:00am to 12:00pm.
+The Central Arizona Writing Project (CAWP) will be accepting applications starting in January for the 2020 Invitational Summer Institute (ISI).
+This important professional development opportunity will take place from June 1 to June 12, Monday-Friday, from 9:00am to 12:00pm, on the ASU Tempe Campus.
 K-College educators who are residents of the state of Arizona are eligible to apply for the CAWP ISI.
-Each teacher invited to participate will receive a stipend for attending the Invitational Summer Institute and will also receive professional books on the teaching of writing.
+There are only a few stipends from the National Writing Project, if you are invited to attend the Invitational Summer Institute.
+So apply early!
+Students will also receive professional books on the teaching of writing.
 Stipends will not be provided for ASU Employees, ASU Teaching Assistants, ASU Research Assistants or if your district pays for you to attend.

 BACKGROUND: The Invitational Summer Institute provides a dynamic environment for a diverse group of educators to examine their roles as writers, teachers and leaders.
 The theory and practice of teaching writing are examined through individual demonstrations, readings and discussion of current research, and writing and responding in peer groups.
 CAWP is a National Writing Project site dedicated to the improvement of student learning through the effective teaching of writing.
 With more than 40 years of success, the National Writing Project has demonstrated that the best teachers of teachers are other teachers, that contemporary rhetoric and composition studies have practical value for writing teachers at all levels, that writing promotes learning in all areas of the curriculum, and that teachers who are writers themselves are the most effective writing teachers.
 Our aim is for teachers to come away from the Institute with a renewed excitement about and commitment to writing and the teaching of writing.